(reading time: 1 hour, 26 minutes)

 “That’s it lad, run!
 Onward to glory!” she screeched, unaware he was not part of their force.
 He couldn’t believe his luck; she was only using him as a mount.
 Alast said nothing in response and kept running.
 With her on his back he was even better camouflaged.
 He looked down at one of the skeletal arms around his chest and saw a scrimshaw quote from the Toil Papers along her arm: Privacy exists not, the Spotless sees o’er e’ery divider, Square of Good Times 4:12.
 It was no wonder they were so determined.
 Even aboard the crowded Mop Alast felt there were places he could hide.
 The Spotless wasn’t as kind as the Gross Truth.

 One of the siege towers rumbled alongside him, somehow moving as fast as he could run.
-Alast guessed that there were bonepickers inside using their abilities to turn the wheels as fast as they could.
+Alast guessed there were bonepickers inside using their abilities to turn the wheels.
 He jumped up onto the side of the craft and held on to catch his breath.

 “I missed some of the plan,” he shouted over the din to the gravefolk woman on his shoulders.
 “What’s next exactly?”

 “Lucky you, I always pay close attention.
 Close as lovers,” she cackled and stroked his chin with a bony finger.
 Even out of breath the boy managed to shudder.
 “We go through there.”
 She pointed to the open gates the ogtots had leapt from.